 Sigma Tau Delta is the International English Honor Society.
+Contact UCF's local chapter through Knight Connect.

 TTSO, the T&T Student Organization, is available to all students.
 TTSO maintains a Webcourses site with resources for students; all T&T students will be enrolled in the Webcourses by default.